-While most administrators are completely understanding of getting students a few minutes of extra recess and outdoor activity this time of year, I have the perfect spring and Earth Day activity to get your students out of the building…Hungry Bird bird feeders, an idea I pinned from Elementary Nest.
+Most administrators are understanding of getting students a few minutes of extra recess and outdoor activity this time of year.
+If you have this type of flexibility, I have a great Earth Day activity to get your students out of the building…Hungry Bird Bird Feeders, an idea I pinned from Elementary Nest.

 I found everything at Kroger except the twine, which was a Target Dollar Spot after Easter find for 30 cents.